 In my case, I want to zoom in on those color swatches.
-So, I'm going to increase the Scale value back to 140%.
-And I'm going to drag the image up and to the left, so I can see every single one of those swatches.
+So I'm going to increase the scale value back to 140% and I'm going to drag the image up and to the left, so I can see every single one of those swatches.
 At this point, I have three options.
-I can either cancel out and abandon everything I have done.
-I can click on the Print button to actually print the image, in which case Photoshop may or may not bring up your system's Print dialog box.
-If the dialog box does pop up just go ahead and click the Print button.
-Now, in my case, I am going to see this air message.
+I can either cancel out and abandon everything I've done, I can click on the Print button to actually print the image.
+In which case, Photoshop may or may not bring up your system's Print dialogue box.
+If the dialogue box does pop up, just go ahead and click the Print button.
+Now in my case, I'm going to see this error message.

 The image is larger than the paper's printable area.
 Printable and imageable are the same thing.
-Some clipping will occur, meaning, the image will be cropped.
-And you can either choose to proceed or cancel.
-I'll go ahead and click Proceed in order to print a copy of the image, at which point, you'll see some sort of progress message.
-And then, with any luck, your printer will begin printing the document.
+Some clipping will occur, meaning the image will be cropped, and you can either choose to proceed or cancel.
+I'll go ahead and click Proceed in order to print a copy of the image.
+At which point you'll see some sort of progress message and then, with any luck, your printer will begin printing the document.
 I want to show you one other option that's available to you though.
-I'll go up to the File > Print, once again.
+Go up to the File menu and choose the Print command once again.
 Notice, because I did go ahead and print the document, that all of my settings were saved.

-Another way to save your settings, however, without printing, is to just click on the Done button.
+Another way to save your settings however, without printing, is to just click on the Done button.
 And if you click on Done or Print, you will see an asterisk after the parentheses up here in the title bar, and that will tell you that you have unsaved changes.
-So you can actually save your Print settings along with the document.
-And to do so, you would go up to the File > Save or press Ctrl + S or Cmd + S on a Mac.
+So you can actually save your print settings along with the document.
+And to do so, you would go up to the File menu and choose the Save command, or press Ctrl+S, or Cmd+S on a Mac.
 And that's how printing, scaling, and positioning work inside Photoshop.

 Get unlimited access to all courses for just $25/month.Become a member

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.